We currently have 4 childcare provider openings:

 - The children we serve often have challenging behavior needs due to the trauma they have experienced; strong applicants will be able to demonstrate experience with children who have behavioral needs

-- Childcare Providers are responsible for the daily care of up to 5 assigned children, including meeting their daily needs and facilitating activities as outlines in a daily schedule and planned theme of the week curriculum
+- Childcare Providers are responsible for the daily care of up to 5 assigned children (8 during overnight hours), including meeting their daily needs and facilitating activities as outlines in a daily schedule and planned theme of the week curriculum

 - Some housekeeping tasks are also required (laundry, cleaning, cooking, etc.); the overnight shift is heavily focused on cleaning duties, though care of the children is the first priority